 Service-related injuries & illnesses including traumatic brain injury

 Symptoms of PTSD

-Another study published in the scientific journal SLEEP found that active duty military personnel had a high prevalence of sleep disorders and a high rate of short sleep durations.
-The study was based off of 725 polysomnograms (PSGs) conducted at the Madigan Army Medical Center in 2010.
+Another study published in the scientific journal SLEEP found that active-duty military personnel had a high prevalence of sleep disorders and a high rate of short sleep durations.
+The study was based on 725 polysomnograms (PSGs) conducted at the Madigan Army Medical Center in 2010.
 Some highlights from the study show:

 85.1% had a clinically relevant sleep disorder

 24.7% had insomnia